 Everything above is to keep you happy, well-rested and feeling good, which is key to an awesome trip.
 However, these are several critical things that you cannot forget:

-Passport/ identification/ visa – Pro tip: Make a copy and store somewhere else for safekeeping.
+- Passport/ identification/ visa: Always have required identification with you when you travel!
+Pro tip: Make a copy and store somewhere else for safekeeping.
 I also usually take a photo of my passport and email it to myself for good measure.

-Cash and credit cards – If you’re planning to make purchases not in line with your typical spending pattern, alert your credit card company ahead of time.
+- Cash and credit cards: If you’re planning to make purchases not in line with your typical spending pattern, alert your credit card company ahead of time.
+Some credit cards don’t require this, but if you’re unsure, you can always look online for your particular credit card company or call their customer service number.

-Anything valuable – Always carry on cameras, jewelery, etc
+- Anything valuable: Always carry on cameras, jewelry, drones, etc.

-Reservations & itinerary – Print out a paper copy of your first stop.
+- Reservations & itinerary: I like to print out a paper copy of your first stop.
 Especially after a long flight, I just want to get to my hotel/ hostel.
+This also comes in handy in countries where you may not speak the language.
+Just give your driver a copy of the hotel address and you’ll be good to go!

 And there you have it…my ultimate carry-on packing list.
 What’s on your carry-on packing list?